MirrenTools/vertx-sql-assist/README.md

 * **insertBatch** Batch add insert
 * **insertAll** Insert an object including a value with a null property value
 * **insertNonEmpty** Insert an object, only the property whose value is not null
+* **insertNonEmptyGeneratedKeys** Insert an object, only the property whose value is not null,and get result id
 * **replace** Insert an object.
 If the object does not exist, create a new one.
 If the object already exists, update it
 * **updateAllById** Update all properties in an object, including null value, if it is the primary key value in the object
 * **updateAllByAssist** Update all properties in an object including null value, by SqlAssist